sebastian-heinz/libsndfile/README.md

 ===
 module for godot

+# This is very experimental, only tested compiling on windows

 ## Setup:
 ### via submodule
 - open a terminal inside the godot source folder and run the following commands: